Moebytes/animepic-utils/readme.md

 Some utilities for processing anime images.
 (However I guess it'll work for any images).

+### Pixiv Refresh Token

+To obtain your pixiv refresh token for the methods that require it, you can use the pixivauth.py script from PixivPy.
+I included it in the base of the github repository.

 The primary function is `processImages` that accepts a folder of images, and then a variable amount of processing functions that will be applied to every image in the folder.
 The processing functions should take the current file parameter and return the path to the output, this is then fed back as the